New to Sewing – Beginners 1

 If the answer is yes, then this is the course for you!

-A love of sewing and a desire to learn!
+An enjoyment of sewing, imagination, and a desire to have fun.

 How to apply